 We took my boyfriends car in northern Italy and drove all the way, sleeping in our tent, Airbnb’s or small guesthouses while enjoying the changing landscapes.
 The entire trip took us one month but could be so much longer since every place is worth spending more time to discover it in depth.

-Our route started in the National Park Triglav in Slovenia for the weekend.
+Our route through the Balkans started in the National Park Triglav in Slovenia for the weekend.
 Then we headed south to the island Cres in Croatia to spend a week there followed by the historic cities Trogir and Dubrovnik.
 After that we spent another week in Kotor Bay in Montenegro and drove all along the coast until Albania, where we visited Shkoder and Theth in the mountains.

 To explore the eastern area of Montenegro we headed to the Durmitor National Park and then continued our trip to Sarajevo and Mostar in Bosnia and Herzegovina.
 Our final stop was in Rijeka, Croatia and then we went back to Italy.